Maddalena Laura Sirmen

-Maddalena Laura Sirmen (Note: (/it/)) (Note: The surname is also spelled as Syrmen or Ceriman; most of her compositions were published under the name Syrmen.)
+Maddalena Laura Sirmen (Note: /it/.
+The surname is also spelled as Syrmen or Ceriman; most of her compositions were published under the name Syrmen.)
 (9 December 1745 – 18 May 1818), commonly known as Madame Sirmen, was an Italian composer, violinist, and opera singer of the musical Classical period.

 Biography

 Birth and background

-Maddalena Laura Lombardini was born on 9 December 1745 in Venice, Italy.
-Her parents, Signor Piero Lombardini and his wife, Signora Gasparina (née Gambirasi), were poor, though they came from noble origins.
+Maddalena Laura Lombardini was born on 9 December 1745 in Venice.
+Her parents, Piero Lombardini and his wife, Gasparina (née Gambirasi), were poor, though they came from noble origins.

 At a young age, Maddalena showed musical talent and later began her studies at San Lazzaro dei Mendicanti.
-Whilst attending San Lazzaro dei Mendicanti, Maddalena received violin lessons from Giuseppe Tartini, visiting him in Padua, Italy.
+Whilst attending San Lazzaro dei Mendicanti, Maddalena received violin lessons from Giuseppe Tartini, visiting him in Padua.
 By the age of fourteen, she was teaching violin.